Mhysa "fantasii" (Photo by Naima Green)

 fantasii takes on a multi-layered nature, often separating into fragmentations that find themselves whole through Mhysa's eerie lyricism.
 What could easily seem like a high-school mixtape transforms into a beautiful, poetic entanglement of all the small intimacies women allow and protect from their lovers, friends, and family.

-Followed by "Bb," a reminiscent look at a failed relationship, and the ways we can haunt each other in the present.
-The song sounds like its buffering until it drops you into a pool of atmospheric longing as Myhsa whisper-sings, "Do you think about me now?"
-There's a feeling of isolation and estrangement as the production counterattacks with a very claustrophobic breath.
+"Bb," a reminiscent account of a failed relationship still haunting Mhysa in the present, sounds like it's buffering until it drops you into a pool of atmospheric longing as Myhsa whisper-sings, "Do you think about me now?"
+There's a feeling of isolation and estrangement as the production counterattacks with a claustrophobic breath.

 "You Not About That Lyfe" literally sounds like the sonic equivalent of a Myspace layout circa 2008.
 Cluttered and messy, it repeats its song title like a Pac-Man regurgitating and purging its internal coding.

-"Spectrum" speaks to this exchange of loyalty and togetherness, a hallucinogenic ode to "believing" in a greater connection with humans.
-The song is stunning and ends before you can gather your footing, half ecstatic, half sedated by the ethereal production.
+"Spectrum" speaks to this exchange of loyalty and togetherness, a hallucinogenic ode to "believing" in a greater connection amongst humans.
+The song is stunning and ends before you can gather your footing, both ecstatic and sedated by the ethereal production.

 Mhysa's presence on the record is gorgeous.
 Many tracks follow the echo of their voice as it quietly dissipates into the background — the experience is rejuvenating somehow, like being invited to a slumber party where all the girls can braid hair, speak on their favorite episodes of "Moesha" and "Girlfriends," and sing Beyonce lyrics in front of the mirror without judgment or shame.